saada/sails-ember-yeoman-example/README.md

                 hostname: 'localhost'
             },
     ...
+Finally, lift your sails in a terminal:

+    sails lift

-Finally, start Yeoman (Grunt) in a terminal:
+And start Yeoman (Grunt) in another terminal!

     grunt server

-And lift your sails!!

-    sails lift
+Additionally, I installed h5bp in this example.